-The Explanatory Note complements the detailed methodologies that are championed by the Groundwater Modelling Decision Support Initiative (GMDSLorg), which are aimed more at technical specialists.
-GMDSI resources provide more detailed information on the practical application of uncertainty analysis methods, and the necessary focus on hypothesis testing (e.g. Doherty 2022), which is beyond the scope of this report.
+As shown in Figure 1, this Explanatory Note on uncertainty analysis for groundwater models augments the best practice Australian Groundwater Modelling Guidelines ('AGMG'; Barnett et al. 2012) and complements the detailed methodologies that are championed by the Groundwater Modelling Decision Support Initiative (GMDSLorg) which is aimed more at technical specialists.
+GMDSI resources provide more detailed information on the practical application of uncertainty analysis methods, and the necessary focus on hypothesis testing, such as Doherty (2022), which is beyond the scope of this report.
+This Explanatory Note has a high-level focus and is aimed more at non-specialists such as proponents and regulators who commission and/or review modelling studies.
+The main focus in application for this Explanatory Note is on coal mining and coal seam gas development, but the material is also relevant in the context of other resources development projects.

-That said, technical specialists are expected to conduct uncertainty analyses in a manner consistent with the principles outlined in this Explanatory Note, even though it does not set out a step-by-step guide.
-For example, a quantitative uncertainty analysis is required for high-risk/consequence projects (most coal mines and coal seam gas (CSG) projects would likely warrant a quantitative assessment), and clear report documentation should be amenable to review and include assumptions, assertions, approximations, limitations and justifications for method selections and workflows (see also section 1.4, Table 1, and sections 3 and 4).
-This EN is aimed at non-specialists such as proponents and regulators who commission and/or review modelling studies; it omits deep technical detail on how to conduct uncertainty analysis.
-The main focus in application for this EN is coal mining and CSG development, but the material is also relevant in the context of other resource development projects.